kuh96/misc/sage/README.md

-# Understanding the Foucault Pendulum Only with a Piece of Paper
+# Use a Piece of Paper, to Understand the Foucault Pendulum

 Understanding the rotation of the Foucault Pendulum is not difficult.
 A piece of paper is enough for you!